 Catholic and American: Which Comes First?

-Christopher Check is Director of Development at Catholic Answers.
+Christopher Check is president of Catholic Answers.
 A graduate of Rice University, for nearly two decades he served as vice president of The Rockford Institute.
 Before that he served for seven years as a field artillery officer in the Marine Corps, attaining the grade of captain.
 He lectures on Church and military history.
 He and his wife, Jacqueline, have four sons.
 The Checks show and breed Cavalier King Charles Spaniels, famed companions of the Stuart kings, under the kennel name Top Meadow Cavaliers, named for G.K.
 Chesterton’s Beaconsfield estate.

 On October 7, 1571, the most important sea battle in history was fought near the mouth of what is today called the Gulf of Patras, then the Gulf of Lepanto.
 On one side were the war galleys of the Holy League and on the other, those of the Ottoman Turks, rowed by tens of thousands of Christian galley slaves.
 Although the battle decided the future of Europe, few Europeans, and even fewer European Americans, know the story, much less how close Western Europe came to suffering an Islamic conquest.
 In the CD Set Lepanto: The Battle That Saved The West, Christopher Check tells the exhilarating story of Lepanto, first in his own words and then through the poem of G.K.
 Chesterton.